Agentic workflows with LangChain4j

-This page shows how to orchestrate LangChain4j agents inside Quarkus Flow using the Java DSL.
-You’ll define one or more agents (interfaces) and then compose them as tasks (agent(…)) with optional loops and human-in-the-loop (HITL) steps.
+This guide shows how to orchestrate LangChain4j agents inside Quarkus Flow using the Java DSL.
+You will define one or more agents (interfaces) and then compose them as tasks (agent(…)) with optional loops and human-in-the-loop (HITL) steps.

 Pick the provider(s) you want; Quarkus will configure them via application properties.